django/django/docs/asgi.rst

 uploaded videos), and protocol events to/from connected clients.

-As such, this specification outlines encodings to and from ASGI messages for three common protocols (HTTP, WebSocket and raw UDP); this allows any ASGI web server to talk to any ASGI web application, as well as servers and applications for any other protocol with a common specification.
+As such, this specification outlines encodings to and from ASGI messages for HTTP and WebSocket; this allows any ASGI web server to talk to any ASGI web application, as well as servers and applications for any other protocol with a common specification.
 It is recommended that if other protocols become commonplace they should gain